davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

   float e, f;
   b = (v2sf) {e, f};

-Note: The CPUs endianness determines which value is stored in the upper half of a register and which value is stored in the lower half.
+Note: The CPU's endianness determines which value is stored in the upper half of a register and which value is stored in the lower half.
 On little-endian targets, the first value is the lower one and the second value is the upper one.
 The opposite order applies to big-endian targets.